Owls Head Light: History

 The town of Owls Head is located south of Rockland, and includes an eponymous peninsula that projects northeast into Penobscot Bay, with its tip roughly east of downtown Rockland.
 The light station is located at the eastern tip of this peninsula.
 The light station was established in 1825 with the construction of a round, rubblestone tower by Jeremiah Berry and Green & Foster.
 The tower was rebuilt in 1852.
 It is a 30 ft cylindrical brick tower on a granite foundation standing on top a cliff.
 It has one of the last six Fresnel lenses in operation in Maine.
 The light is located 100 ft above mean sea level.

-In 1854, a keeper's house was built separate from the lighthouse.
+In 1854, a keeper's house was built separately from the lighthouse.
 The cottage now serves as the headquarters of the American Lighthouse Foundation.
 A fourth order Fresnel lens was installed in 1856.
 A generator house and an oil storage building were added in 1895.

 Renovations carried out in 2010 saw the tower restored to its 1852 appearance.
 In addition to repainting the tower, repairs were done to the bricks, the lantern's ironwork and windowpanes, and the parapet's floor.